My kid and I had a fun time with some Animal flashcards. I thought it was worth writing up.

 I use Concept Formation all of the time from class mottos to character archetypes.

-However, my kid is smart and stubborn and resisted the idea of making large groups.
+However, my kid is stubborn.
+He resisted the idea of making larger groups and liked to just make pairs.
 Oh well.
-In a class, this would probably have worked better!
+In a classroom, this always worked better!

 2. Partners